cutlersr/iggypop/README.md

 ## Working with Coding Sequences

 Coding sequences are domesticated, fragmented, indexed, and appended with cut sites to yield oligonucleotides that can be amplified with gene-specific primers and then assembled using Golden Gate methods.
-Sequence domestication and optimization prior to fragmentation is conducted using the software package `dnachisel`; sequence optimization parameters sequence can be set in a YAML file using `dnachisel` [`specifications`](https://edinburgh-genome-foundry.github.io/DnaChisel/ref/builtin_specifications.html); several YAML files used in our common workflows are in the  [`yaml`](../yanml/) folder.
+Sequence domestication and optimization prior to fragmentation is conducted using the software package `dnachisel`; sequence optimization parameters sequence can be set in a YAML file using `dnachisel` [`specifications`](https://edinburgh-genome-foundry.github.io/DnaChisel/ref/builtin_specifications.html).
+Several YAML files used in our common workflows are in the  [`yaml`](../yanml/) folder.

 To generate oligos using default settings: